obaidaaman/live_locator/README.md

 ## Working of the application

 The application opens and shows the current stats of a worker.

-The worker can click check In and it will show  update the current location of the worker in regular intervals.
+The worker can click check In and it will update the current location of the worker on the Google map in regular intervals.

 When the worker checks out, Last Location and Check out time are stored in Firebase Firestore Database.

 Worker can also check its last known location on the map.